-People seeking asylum in Norway face a number of challenges related to separation, loss and traumatic events before and during their flight, as well as exile-related stress.
+People seeking asylum in Norway also face a number of challenges related to separation, loss and exile-related stress.
 The asylum-seeking process entails uncertainty, and starting a new life in an unfamiliar society is demanding.